yogeshpowar/blog/_posts/2023-08-17-realMoney.md

 layout: posts
 title: "Coupon v/s real v/s digital money"
 tags: money currency
-desc: Hands on the money
+desc: Let your kids have their hands on the real physical money.
 ---

 In my boarding school, Sainik School, we were provided with coupon money (paper